 Introduction

-Fuzzing is a practical, widely-deployed technique to find bugs in complex, real-world programs like JavaScript engines.
-Some researchers (Park et al., 2020) nowadays have conducted research on this topic and make their attention to some commercial application.
+Fuzzing is a practical, widely deployed technique for finding bugs in complex, real-world programs such as JavaScript engines.
+Recent research, including Park et al. (2020), has explored this topic and extended it to commercial applications.

-Fuzzilli is a fuzzer for fuzzing JavaScript engines.
-It was developed by Samuel Groß, who graduated from Karlsruher Institut für Technologie.
-This tool was firstly proposed in his master thesis, and its motivation of designing this is to find bugs in JS engines (JIT compilers, for instance).
+Fuzzilli is a fuzzer for JavaScript engines.
+It was developed by Samuel Groß, who graduated from the Karlsruhe Institute of Technology.
+The tool was first proposed in his master's thesis, and his motivation was to find bugs in JavaScript engines, especially JIT compilers.

 Terminology